-Although there have been attempts to quantify the contribution of deforestation fires (Bowman et al., 2009) or the aerosol-related component of biomass burning (Arneth et al., 2010), the global-scale contribution of biomass burning to the climate-carbon cycle feedback has been quantified only once (Ward et al., 2012).
-That study reported a variety of feedbacks based on simulations using a single Earth System Model (ESM).
+Although there have been attempts to quantify the contribution of deforestation fires (Bowman et al., 2009) or the aerosol-related component of biomass burning (Arneth et al., 2010), the global-scale contribution of biomass burning to the climate-carbon-cycle feedback has been quantified only once (Ward et al., 2012).
+That study reported a variety of feedbacks based on simulations using a single Earth system model (ESM).
 Ward et al. (2012) found that the simulated total climate feedback due to fire was negative, but their conclusion rested mainly on a large (and highly uncertain: Boucher et al., 2013; Carslaw et al., 2013; Lee et al., 2016) indirect aerosol effect that exceeded the simulated fire feedback through the carbon cycle.
 In contrast, Arneth et al. (2010) estimated the aerosol feedback from biomass burning to be small and of uncertain sign.

-Remotely-sensed observations of biomass burning offer a uniquely detailed global perspective on fire regimes.
-However, they cover only a limited period and our ability to use these records to derive an empirical estimate of the biomass-burning contribution to the carbon-cycle feedback is further compromised by the complexity of the controls on fire.
-Climate influences the occurrence and magnitude of fires on daily to seasonal time scales; both climate and fire affect vegetation productivity and hence the availability of fuel on yearly to decadal timescales; and human activities affect both fuel availability and fire spread.
-Burnt area and biomass burning have been shown to be extremely sensitive to spatial and temporal variations in temperature (Krawchuk et al., 2009; Daniau et al., 2012; Bistinas et al., 2014), suggesting that the contribution of fire to the climate-carbon cycle feedback is likely to be positive.
+Remotely sensed observations of biomass burning offer a uniquely detailed global perspective on fire regimes.
+However, they cover only a limited period, and our ability to use these records to derive an empirical estimate of the biomass burning contribution to the carbon cycle feedback is further compromised by the complexity of the controls on fire.
+Climate influences the occurrence and magnitude of fires on daily to seasonal timescales; both climate and fire affect vegetation productivity and hence the availability of fuel on yearly to decadal timescales; and human activities increase ignitions but more importantly decrease fuel availability and fire spread (Bistinas et al., 2014: Knorr et al., 2014; Andela et al., 2017).
+Analyses of the independent influence of individual controls, when other factors are held constant, show that burnt area and biomass burning is extremely sensitive to, and positively correlated with, spatial and temporal variations in global temperature (Krawchuk et al..
+2009; Daniau et al., 2012; Bistinas et al., 2014).
+Regional analyses also show positive relationships between biomass burning and temperature, although the strength of this relationship relative to other controls on fire varies between regions (see, e.g., Marlon et al., 2013).
+The overwhelming importance of temperature for fire regimes is unsurprising given that temperature changes influence atmospheric circulation patterns and are closely tied to changes in precipitation and surface climates (Held and Soden, 2006; Li et al., 2013).
+The positive relationship between temperature and fire at global and regional scales suggests that the contribution of fire to the climate-carbon-cycle feedback is likely to be positive.
 Yet burnt area has declined over the last decade.
-This decline has been attributed to the effects of fire suppression and landscape fragmentation outweighing the influence of climate-induced changes in biomass burning (Andela et al., 2017).
+This decline has been attributed to the effects of fire suppression and landscape fragmentation outweighing the influence of climateinduced changes in biomass burning (Andela et al., 2017).